MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/install-a-software-update.md

 ### To install the update by using the database-attach method

 1. Create a new farm where you'll install the software update.
 This farm doesn't require front-end web servers.
-For more info, see [Create the SharePoint 2016 farm for a database attach upgrade](./create-the-sharepoint-server-2016-farm-for-a-database-attach-upgrade.md).
+For more info, see [Create the SharePoint 2016 farm for a database attach upgrade](./create-the-sharepoint-server-2016-farm-for-a-database-attach-upgrade.md), [Create the SharePoint Server 2019 farm for a database attach upgrade](/sharepoint/upgrade-and-update/create-the-sharepoint-server-2019-farm-for-a-database-attach-upgrade), and [Create the SharePoint Server Subscription Edition farm for a database attach upgrade](/sharepoint/upgrade-and-update/create-the-sharepoint-server-subscription-edition-farm-for-a-database-attach-upgrade).

     > [!NOTE]
     > If the original farm uses a database mirror, configure mirroring after you deploy the software update on the new farm.